MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/troubleshooting/warehousing/picked-quantity-is-not-on-final.md

 1. Note the **Work created quantity**.
 1. On the Action Pane, open the **Loads** tab and, from the **Related information** group, select **Work**.
 1. Validate that the work is completed on final shipping location and the picked **Work quantity** is matching the load line **Work created quantity**
-1. Repeat this procedure for all load lines to ensure criteria is met.
+1. Repeat this procedure for all load lines to ensure all criteria are met.